Copyright 1994 - 2023 Bill's Bible Basics

 John 6:63, KJV

 As you may know, it was in fact because the martyr Stephen said the very same thing in the seventh chapter of the Book of Acts, that the Jewish religious leaders stoned him to death.
-In so many words, Stephen said, "You don't need to go to the Temple to worship anymore, because you are each now a part of God's Living Temple, and His Spirit dwells within you".
-Consider some of Stephen's final words spoken right before the demon-possessed Jews stopped their ears, and brought this faithful witness's life to a bloody end:
+In so many words, Stephen said, "You don't need to go to the temple to worship anymore, because you are each now a part of God's living temple, and His Spirit dwells within you".
+Consider some of Stephen's final words which he spoke right before the demon-possessed Jews stopped their ears, and brought this faithful witness's life to a bloody end:

 "But Solomon built him an house.
 Howbeit the most High dwelleth not in temples made with hands; as saith the prophet, Heaven is my throne, and earth is my footstool: what house will ye build me? saith the Lord: or what is the place of my rest?
 Hath not my hand made all these things?
 Ye stiffnecked and uncircumcised in heart and ears, ye do always resist the Holy Ghost: as your fathers did, so do ye."